PixelCyber/Thor/Shu/guide-en/guide.md

 * "File" app -> Shu: drag files in "File" app to Shu directory.

-* Shu -> Other Apps: Select files > export > choose an app to share.
+* Shu -> Other Apps: Select files > export raw file/export as zip file > choose an app to share.

 * Share with iTunes or Wi-Fi, if you want to export huge files.*